Hanseatic League: Rise of rival powers

 In 1454, the year of the marriage of Elisabeth of Austria to King-Grand Duke Casimir IV Jagiellon of Poland-Lithuania, the towns of the Prussian Confederation rose up against the dominance of the Teutonic Order and asked Casimir IV for help.
 Danzig, Thorn and Elbing became part of the autonomous province of Royal Prussia in the Kingdom of Poland by the Second Peace of Thorn.

 Poland in turn was heavily supported by the Holy Roman Empire through family connections and by military assistance under the Habsburgs.
 Kraków, then the Polish capital, had a loose association with the Hansa.
 The lack of customs borders on the River Vistula after 1466 helped to gradually increase Polish grain exports, transported down the Vistula, from 10000 ST per year, in the late 15th century, to over 200000 ST in the 17th century.
 The Hansa-dominated maritime grain trade made Poland one of the main areas of its activity, helping Danzig to become the Hansa's largest city.
 Polish kings soon began to reduce the towns' political freedoms.

 Beginning in the mid-15th century, the Griffin dukes of Pomerania were in constant conflict over control of the Pomeranian Hanseatic towns.
-While not successful at first, Bogislav X eventually subjugated Stettin and Köslin, curtailing the region's economy and independence.
+While not successful at first, Bogislaw X eventually subjugated Stettin and Köslin, curtailing the region's economy and independence.